Documentation

 score 1 for each gap filled correctly

-errorCount 1 for each gap filled incorrectly, but only if gap is not-empty
+errorCount 1 for each gap filled incorrectly, but only if the gap is not empty.

 Events

-Table addon sends ValueChanged type events to Event Bus when either gap is changed.
+Table addon sends the ValueChanged type events to the Event Bus when either gap is changed.

 Field name Description